 Pros and cons of the marriage between agriculture and technology aside, the current state of the world calls for getting more creative, as well as more efficient, through growing food.
 Our population is growing, environmental crises are becoming more common, farmworkers are aging, and worker shortages are becoming the norm—all of these factors point to the need for a different approach.

-Goodman addresses the market in North America, saying, “We have the safest, most abundant, most affordable food supply in the world.
-But at the same time, we know we need to make it more resilient to keep up with a growing population.”
+America has the safest, most abundant, most affordable food supply in the world.
+But at the same time, we know we need to make it more resilient to keep up with a growing population.

 Further incorporating tech into farming operations presents opportunities to alleviate these stressors in the industry, but this cannot happen without more accessible education and shared tech development goals.
 We can’t create solutions looking for a problem.